viguardieiro/moopt_fairness/README.md

 ```

 After cloning the MAMO-fair repository, rename it to `MAMOfair` so that its functions can be imported.
 Replace the file `MAMOfair/metric/metrics.py` with the file with the same name which is in this repository.
 Lastly, if there is any error while importing from MAMOfair, you may resolve it by modifying their imports, such as changing `from loss.loss_class import Loss` to `from .loss.loss_class import Loss`.

+For Preferential Fairness, we modified their code to be able to run it with Python 3.8 (the original was Python 2.7).
+All of the required code for our experiments are in the folder `fair_classification_modified/`